- What is FLYBYSCHOOL?

 - Will the training be different if I am male or female, or if I am an international student?

 - Everyone that meets the minimum entry criteria may apply.
 FLYBYSCHOOL maintains equal opportunity standards that prohibit discrimination based on gender, race, religion, age or national origin.
 With regard to non-EU cadets, being accepted in our course, means you will be able to apply for a student visa.
 So far, our success record is 100% in obtaining visas for our students.

 - The FLYBYSCHOOL Integrated course takes students with little or no previous flying experience, to a Commercial Pilot's License (CPL) with a Multi-Engine Instrument Rating (MEIR) referred to as the 'frozen' ATPL.
 Also included at the end of training is a Multi Crew Co-operation (MCC).
 From this point, pilots can then be employed as a First Officer with an airline where they will need to obtain the Type Rating on the aircraft they will be flying.

 - Graduate pilots with a 'frozen' ATPL are free to train onto any aircraft type and to fly for any airline that will accept their EASA license.
 Most airlines will initially assign new First Officers to "short haul" fleets so they can build experience in the more demanding departure and approach phases of flight.
 Once an ATPL holder has gained 1,500 hours experience, the ATPL becomes 'unfrozen' and they are then eligible to be considered for promotion to Captains.

 - How much will flight training cost?

-- The price of the course is inclusive of VAT, all training, accommodation, meals, landing fees, etc. It does not include transportation from and to point of origin.
+- The price of the course is inclusive of VAT, all training, accommodation, meals, landing fees, etc. It does not include transportation to and from point of origin.
 In order not to incur in additional costs, the student just needs to maintain good progress.

 - How can I raise the money for training?